amperity/amperity-docs/shared/destination_settings.rst

 .. setting-snowflake-create-table-start

-TEMP: "Create table if not present?"
+Use the Create table option when the table should be created in Snowflake if it is not already there.

 .. setting-snowflake-create-table-end